SSB: March 25-26, 2023 CW: May 27-28, 2023

 Only one plaque will be awarded per entry.
 A station winning a World plaque will not be considered for a sub-area award.
 That award will be given to the runner-up for that area if the number of entries justifies the award.

-1. Station location: The area in which all the transmitters, receivers and antennas are located.
-All transmitters and receivers must be within a single 500-meter diameter circle.
-Antennas must be physically connected by RF transmission lines to the transmitters and receivers.
+A. Station location: The area in which all the transmitters, receivers, amplifiers and antennas are located.
+All transmitters, receivers and amplifiers must be within a single 500-meter diameter circle.
+Antennas must be physically connected by RF transmission lines to the transmitters, receivers and amplifiers.

-2. QSO alerting assistance: The use of any technology or other source that provides call sign or multiplier identification along with frequency information to the operator.
-It includes, but is not limited to, use of DX cluster, packet, local or remote call sign and frequency decoding technology (e.g., CW Skimmer or Reverse Beacon Network), or operating arrangements involving other individuals.
+B. QSO finding assistance: The use of any technology or other source that provides call sign or multiplier identification of a signal to the operator.
+This includes, but is not limited to, use of a CW decoder, DX cluster, DX spotting web sites (e.g., DX Summit), local or remote call sign and frequency decoding technology (e.g., CW Skimmer or Reverse Beacon Network), or operating arrangements involving other individuals.

 A. Entrants must operate within the limits of their chosen category when performing any activity that could affect their submitted score.